sam0jones0/amazon_wishlist_pricewatch/README.md

 ### Using Gmail

-If you have 2FA enabled you can [create an app password](https://support.google.com/accounts/answer/185833?hl=en) and put that in the `sending_email_pass`.
+If you have 2FA enabled you can [create an app password](https://support.google.com/accounts/answer/185833?hl=en) and put that in `sending_email_pass`.

 Not recommended, but you can use your usual Google account password if you [enable "Less secure app access"](https://support.google.com/accounts/answer/6010255?hl=en).
 I'd recommend creating a new Gmail account if you do this.